darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 We are not sure how the referee is able to arrive at the conclusion that our discussion section is only weakly connected to the paper.
 In addition to our seismic analysis (which we take that the referee assumes to be the focus of the paper given that it constitutes the majority of their feedback above), we point out that we also report several observational results aside from seismology --- in particular, a surface rotation period, and unusual lithium and carbon/nitrogen abundances; see also our comments below regarding the title of the paper.
 Seismology forms a minority of the observational evidence that we present, despite its analysis having been the most time-consuming!
 The astrophysical interpretation presented here is necessary to connect all of these various features, so as to consistently explain how all of them might be produced together, despite Zvrk not being a stellar-mass merger remnant.
 This being the case, our discussion section is integral to the overall cohesion of the work.
 Since the referee appears to disagree, we would like them to explain their reasoning.

-In accordance with the referee's wishes, we have shortened this section.
-However, we would appreciate more concrete, actionable feedback from the referee regarding specific parts of our discussion that they find weak.
+We would appreciate more concrete, actionable feedback from the referee regarding specific parts of our discussion that they find weak.

 # Organisation and Length